mgolu/nrf-micropython-guide/doc/CellularGuide.md

 The arguments can be:

 * ``gnss``: set the timeout for getting GNSS location in seconds.
 If a tuple, the first value is the timeout, the second is the accuracy, and the third is satellite visibility detection.
-> **_NOTE_**: if the device is connected to nRF Cloud, it will use `AGPS` to speed up the time to GNSS fix.
+> **_NOTE_**: the device might trigger a `_IRQ_GNSS_ASSISTANCE_REQUEST` if it needs `AGNSS` data.
+The program should retrieve the data and submit via the `CELL.agnss_data()` API.

 * ``cell``: set the timeout for getting the cellular location in seconds.
 If a tuple, the first value is a timeout, and the second the number of cell towers to detect.
-The location is reported back to the device from nRF Cloud and sent via the `_IRQ_LOCATION_FOUND` interrupt.
-It is also stored in nRF Cloud, and you can view it on your device's dashboard
+The device will send an `_IRQ_CELL_LOCATION_REQUEST` with cell information.
+Both currently connected cell and neighboring cells are included.
+The program should then get the location from nRF Cloud and report that using `CELL.location_cloud_fix()`.
+This will trigger a `_IRQ_LOCATION_FOUND` interrupt.
+The location is also stored in nRF Cloud, and you can view it on your device's dashboard
-> **_NOTE_**: requires the device to connect to nRF Cloud to get the approximate location from the detected tower data.

 * ``interval``: how often to get the location, in seconds.
 If not used, location is requested once
 * ``all``: True to get location using all methods, False to use the first method listed, and only use the next as a fallback if the first fails.